I have been thinking a lot about transformation lately.

 One of my first moments of truth, and the beginning of my spiritual awakening happened when I was 17.

-My dad drank a lot when I was growing up, and if you’ve lived with an alcoholic you know it is a shame filled environment and fertile breeding ground for denial and secrets.
+My dad drank a lot when I was growing up.
+If you’ve lived with an alcoholic you know it is a shame filled environment and fertile breeding ground for denial and secrets.

-We habitually lied to protect ourselves and each other from what was happening at home and I became so used to lying that eventually I lied about everything.
+We habitually lied to protect ourselves and each other from what was happening at home.
+I became so used to lying that eventually I lied about everything.

-I was struggling huge at that time.
+Life was a huge struggle at that time.
 I had moved out at 17, dropped out of high school, had been on anti-depressants for years, and felt utterly black inside and hopeless.

-The shame, lies, and denial were pulling me deeper and deeper into a dark dank well, and I knew in my bones that it was only me that was going to pull me out of the hell I was living in.
+The shame, lies, and denial were pulling me deeper and deeper into a dark dank well.
+I knew in my bones that it was only me that was going to pull me out of the hell I was living in.

 It was then that I KNEW my freedom began with becoming honest.
 Becoming honest about me, my life, and the choices I was making.
 I HAD to start telling the truth in all ways.